 - Set-aside is possible: Separate property can be excluded where the other spouse made no or de minimis contribution and has no need for support (Ahrendt v.
 Chamberlain, Billion v.
 Billion)

 The practical result: your premarital or inherited property isn't automatically protected—you must prove why equity supports setting it aside.
+Start by documenting every asset with its source and history.

 The Seven Factors Test